Jezus-es-a-haverok/CaffShop/README.md

 ### Compile

-The folling make commands can be executed:
+The following make commands can be executed:

     make

 or

     make default

 makes the C++ python module, the C++ shared library (Linux only), the binary for afl testing and runs the sanity ckeck.